olegsvs/android_device_archos_persimmon_3_10_65/README.md

 -------------

 - Cyanogen boots
-- Touch, screen, keyboard, central key are working
+- Touch, screen, keyboard working
 - Wifi is working
 - Audio is working
 - Telephony is working (see Known Issues)